aspose-omr/Aspose.OMR-Documentation/net/developer-reference/design-form/txt-markup/elements-layout/container/_index.md

 ## Adding page footer

-To add a footer that will appear on every page:
+To add a footer that will appear at the bottom of the page:

 1. Create a **container** element.
 2. Set the `type` attribute of the **container** element to `footer`.